Maple Syrup Monitoring Program and results

 - fines/tickets under the Provincial Offences Act

-When lead levels above 0.15 ppm are detected, the producer is notified and arrangements are made for an OMAFRA Inspector to follow-up with the producer to help identify the source(s) of the lead and work with the producer to ensure it is removed.
+When lead levels above 0.15 ppm are detected, an OMAFRA inspector notifies the producer and arranges follow-up activities to help identify the source(s) of the lead.
+The inspector works with the producer to ensure lead source(s) are removed.

-If lead levels are above 0.5 ppm, this is considered a potential food safety risk and the Canadian Food Inspection Agency (CFIA) is immediately notified.
+Lead levels above 0.5 ppm are considered a potential food safety risk and the ministry immediately notifies the Canadian Food Inspection Agency (CFIA).
 Compliance action for potential food safety risks could include:

 - collection of additional samples